TREATMENT & TECHNIQUES

 Empirically based clinical ‘trials’ have created the vast pharmacopoeia of plant, animal and mineral substances used by TCM practitioners to naturally promote health today.
 The herbs are primarily plant based, though some animal and mineral substances may also be used (Please let your practitioner know if you have any food restrictions or allergies).

-Cupping is a therapeutic practice in which suction is applied to a glass cup placed on the skin for the purposes of moving stagnant blood and fluids from a problem area of the body.
+Cupping is a therapeutic practice in which suction is applied to a silicon or glass cup placed on the skin for the purposes of moving stagnant blood and fluids from a problem area of the body.
 Cupping promotes blood circulation, decreases pain/muscle tonicity, repairs tissue and activates the lymphatic system.
 Cups are also used to treat internal conditions such as lung conditions with associated signs of a cold or phlegm.
 Asthma, for example, typically responds well to cups.
 Stationary cups typically remain on the body for up to 15 minutes while moving cups glide along the surface of skin.

 Moxibustion (moxa) is a technique that involves burning of the herb mugwort, also known as artemesia vulgaris or ai ye in Chinese.
 The heat from Moxa, which facilitates healing by warming the meridians and points, penetrates joints and is an effective treatment for arthritis and joint-related pain.
 Moxibustion has a long history of use in folk medicine and is also used to strengthen the blood, stimulate the flow of qi, and maintain general health.